-In addition to registering, generally every in-state business subject to state-level or municipal-level business tax must also obtain a business license before engaging in business in this state.37 Businesses meeting specific gross sales thresholds may forego obtaining a standard business license in favor of a minimum activity license.
+In addition to registering, generally every in-state business subject to state-level or municipal-level business tax must also obtain a business license before engaging in business in this state.41 Businesses meeting specific gross sales thresholds may forego obtaining a standard business license in favor of a minimal activity license.

-Businesses must display each respective business license at each of their locations.
-38 The licenses vary based upon gross sales thresholds, which are as follows:
+Businesses must display each respective business license at each of their locations.42 The licenses vary based upon gross sales thresholds per jurisdiction, which are as follows:

-- Standard business license: More than \$10,000 in gross sales; - Minimum activity license: Between \$3,000 and \$10,000 in gross sales; and - Businesses with less than \$3,000 in gross sales do not have to obtain a business license.
-Either a minimum activity license or a standard license may be obtained.
+- Standard business license: \$100,000 or more in gross sales; - Minimal activity license: More than \$3,000 but less than \$100,000 in gross sales; and - Businesses with \$3,000 or less in gross sales do not have to obtain a business license.
+Either a minimal activity license or a standard license may be obtained.